 Docker Scout helps developers find and fix container vulnerabilities at the earliest stages of software development.
-It provides a unified, layer-by-layer view of software dependencies, their known vulner-abilities, and recommended remediation paths.
+It provides a unified, layer-by-layer view of software dependencies, their known vulnerabilities, and recommended remediation paths.
 Docker Scout includes a software bill of materials (SBOM) that integrates seamlessly with any existing CI/CD pipeline or build process.
 As a result, admins maintain a verifiable record of their containerized software components.

-Preventing gov breaches with Docker
+Preventing a weak supply chain with Docker

-The modern era demands governments to fortify their operations and infrastructure against an ever-growing array of cyber threats.
+The modern era demands businesses to fortify their operations and infrastructure against an ever-growing array of cyber threats.
 Secure development tools provide a way to create resilient software systems while mitigating the risk of breaches.
 By adopting preventive measures and implementing best practices, organizations can strengthen the security posture of their containerized environments, ensuring the integrity, confidentiality, and availability of their applications and underlying infrastructure.

-Learn more about these security mechanisms.
+Learn more about security and the Docker platform.